 At a glance: Implement receipt validation to protect against fraudulent in-app purchases made in iOS and Android app stores, and make sure an in-app purchase occurred as reported.
+Note: This is a legacy feature.
+Learn more about the new, fully automatic, and improved in-app purchase validation mechanism.

 Receipt validation flow